HR/Crypter/readme.md

 that you have not reset it since that time.
 If this is not the case, please refer to [Reusing the same MasterPass](#reusing-the-same-masterpass).

-To decrypt a CRYPTO file, you will need to launch Crypter and verify the MasterPass.
-After doing so successfully, you will see the main Crypter window.
+To decrypt a CRYPTO file, first launch Crypter and verify your MasterPass.
+After doing so successfully, you will see the main Crypter window with an orange area.
-Here, you can simply drop or select the file that you wish to decrypt.
+Here, you can simply drag-and-drop or click to select the CRYPTO file that you wish to decrypt.
 After a few seconds, the process will complete and you will see some information about the file and its original encryption in a new window.
-By default, the decrypted file has "Decrypted " prepended to its file name.
+By default, the decrypted file has the same name as the name of the original file (i.e. the encrypted file name without the `.crypto` at the end).

 ### Why am I getting the `Corrupted Crypter file or trying to decrypt on a different
 ### machine.` error?